They Do It with Mirrors: Synopsis

-Miss Marple comments that most of the family would be pleased if Walter were found to be the killer, but Christian was not killed by Walter's gun, which was in Lawson's hand during the interval.
-Police find the murder weapon under some music inside the piano bench.

-Alexis explains that his drive to the house was slowed by the fog, and that what he saw and heard in the fog, such as a shot and the sound of someone running, gave him an idea for a stage set.
-Alexis envisions the house as a stage, which causes Miss Marple to begin thinking differently about the murder.
-The next evening, Alexis and the boy Ernie Gregg are killed by stage weights.
+Miss Marple comments that most of the family would be pleased if Walter were found to be the killer, but Edgar had Walter's gun at the relevant time period.
+The police later find the murder weapon under some music inside the piano bench.
+Alexis explains that his drive to the house was slowed by the fog, and that what he saw and heard in the fog, such as a shot and the sound of someone running, reminded him of a stage set.
+Alexis envisions the house as a stage, which causes Miss Marple to begin thinking differently about the murder as well.
+The next evening, Alexis and one of the delinquents, Ernie Gregg, are killed by a falling stage curtain counterweight.